marianafpereira/DevOps-23-24-JPE-1231845/README.md

 The choice between Git and Mercurial depends on the project requirements, team's familiarity with the tools, and existing infrastructure.
 Both systems can achieve the objectives outlined in this assignment, but the workflow and commands will differ.
 Additional resources for Mercurial could include installation and setup guides, detailed command explanations, real-world examples or case studies, a comparison table with Git, a troubleshooting guide, and information about the Mercurial community and support.

-### 2. Utilizing Mercurial for the Assignment Objectives
+### 2. Utilizing Mercurial for the Assignment Objectives :wrench:

 To accomplish the same objectives as presented in this assignment using Mercurial, first you will need to install [Mercurial](https://www.mercurial-scm.org/downloads).
 And then follow a similar workflow with some differences